 Step 2: Download the Python source files.

 First, we need to create a directory in which our install will take place.
-Make a directory with a name of your choosing, then enter inside the directory.
+Make a directory with a name of your choosing, then enter the directory.
 Once you are in your new directory, enter the following command to download the compressed Python source file.

 Once the file is finished downloading, uncompress the file by using tar, then enter into the new directory that was just created: